Rhino Protection, Botswana

 Dereck & Beverly Joubert - Great Plains Foundation

 Dereck and Beverly Joubert are globally recognized, award-winning filmmakers, conservationists, and National Geographic explorers-in-large based in Botswana.
 Their mission for more than 30 years has been the conservation of key wildlife species, with a focus on large predators.
+They are the owners of Great Plains Conservation, which operates some of the most beautiful camps in Botswana and Kenya.
+Through the Great Plains Foundation, various nature conservation projects are driven forward.

 The Jouberts have published 12 books, produced 30 films for National Geographic, and written half a dozen scientific papers as well as many articles for National Geographic magazine.
 They have received 8 Emmy Awards, a Peabody Award, a Grand Teton Award, multiple Golden Panda Awards, a World Ecology Award (along with Britain’s Prince Charles, Sylvia Earle, and paleoanthropologist Richard Leakey), and a Presidential Order of Merit awarded by Botswana’s ex-president, Seretse Khama Ian Khama, for their conservation work.